ChandanAnanth/ITIS-6177-SystemIntegration-FinalProject-TextToSpeech/README.md

 ## Pre-requisites

-•	[NodeJs] - The compiler of javascript
+•	[NodeJs] - The compiler of javascript.

-•	[Express js] - Running web server and Api's
+•	[Express js] - Running web server and Api's.

-•	[Micorosoft Azure] - To convert users text to speech
+•	[Micorosoft Azure] - To convert users text to speech.

-•	[npm] - Nodejs package manager
+•	[npm] - Nodejs package manager.

 •	[dotenv] - to seperate secrets from source code and share source code while allowing other people to create their own.

 Steps: